skyblue168/winsundown/README.md

 ***This application can edit Markdown file and show HTML preview.***

-***You don't need install this application, just download, put it into a folder you wanted and run.***
+***You don't need to install this application, just download, put it into a folder you wanted and run.***

 ![mdwEditor](./graph/mdweditor.jpg)